kernelic/Nucintosh/README.md

 ## Updating
 Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
 Copy your PlatformInfo fields from the text file into the new config.
 Unless you made other changes this is all thats needed.

-## Big Sur
-+ Big Sur needs its own version of AirportItlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-BigSur.zip) and put it in the kext folder replacing the other one
-+ When you see ```Forcing CS_RUNTIME for entitlement``` displayed macOS did not hang; its sealing the filesystem, do ***not*** reboot!

-## Monterey
-Currently all beta builds including beta 4 are working.
-Only tested upgrading from Big Sur to Monterey with beta 1.
-From here on out I will pretty much only do clean installs or upgrades from within Monterey.

-+ Monterey needs its own version of AirportItlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-Monterey.zip) and put it in the kext folder replacing the other one
-+ In the config file you must set ```SecureBootModel``` to ```Disabled``` and resetting nvram, in some cases a clean install is needed

 ## Apple/3rd party bluetooth and wifi
 For both 1st and 3rd party you will need a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo card and an adapter (see below) to convert it to M key.
 As far as I know compatible M key combo cards don't exist.

 3rd party cards will need these kexts: [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) + [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM), read the instructions on the repo's and you'll be up and running in no time.
 For some cards you may need to create an entry under devices in the config that disables ASPM, this only needed if you have issues with sleep.